Looking for a Church Pastor that’s Right for Your Simple Biloxi, Dauphin Island, Gulf Shores, or Pensacola Beach Wedding?

-This website represents my ministry to provide the Gulf Coast destination and resident bride and groom with evangelical clergy officiating, simple photography options, and do-it-yourself planning assistance that make the marriage ceremony spiritually meaningful, conveniently affordable, and personally memorable!
+This website represents my ministry to provide the Gulf Coast destination and resident bride and groom with evangelical clergy officiating, simple photography options, and do-it-yourself planning helps that make the marriage ceremony spiritually meaningful, conveniently affordable, and personally memorable!

 Evangelical ceremony officiating as a beach wedding minister has become an active ministry for me, realizing that finding an actual clergyman for your wedding ceremony, as a destination bride or Gulf Coast resident, can be difficult, and with recent court trends, and the need to avoid the legal risks associated with using a wrong officiant, I recognize the need for assurance and trust as the basis for choosing a minister that is right for you (and responsible enough to show up!
 I get frequent calls from panicking brides, because their minister was a no-show).